wormhole-foundation/wormhole-docs/tutorials/messaging/cctp.md

     --8<-- "code/tutorials/messaging/cctp/cctp-sdk-2.ts:49:55"
     ```

-    - The `dstTxids` will hold the transaction IDs for the transfer on the destination chain, confirming that the transfer has been completed
+    - The `dstTxIds` will hold the transaction IDs for the transfer on the destination chain, confirming that the transfer has been completed

 You can find the full code for the manual USDC transfer script below: